scalatra/scalatra-website/content/getting-started/first-project.md

 Source files go into `src/main/scala/com/example/app` (substitute your package for `com/example/app`).
-Open `src/main/scala/com/example/app/MyScalatraServlet.scala`, or whatever you named your servlet when you generated your project with g8:
+Open `src/main/scala/com/example/app/MyScalatraServlet.scala`, or whatever you named your servlet when you generated your project with Scalatra template:

 ```scala
 package com.example.app